This article is about

 Glutamine plays a critical role in supporting metabolism, enhancing energy levels, and promoting recovery.

 It is involved in gluconeogenesis, a metabolic pathway that generates glucose from non-carbohydrate substrates, which helps maintain energy balance during calorie restriction.
+Additionally, glutamine supports the regulation of appetite-related hormones, reducing cravings and promoting satiety.

 Glutamine is also essential for muscle recovery following exercise, which is vital for preserving lean body mass during weight loss.
+By facilitating muscle repair, glutamine ensures that weight loss primarily targets fat stores rather than muscle tissue.

 Branched-Chain Amino Acids (BCAAs)

 BCAAs, comprising leucine, isoleucine, and valine, are particularly effective in promoting muscle protein synthesis, enhancing fat oxidation, and supporting energy production.
+Leucine, in particular, is a potent activator of the mTORC1 pathway, which drives muscle protein synthesis.

 Unlike other amino acids, BCAAs are metabolized directly in skeletal muscle rather than in the liver, making them uniquely suited for maintaining muscle mass during caloric restriction.